Residential Housing

 I outlined the house to show a separation between community and individualism.
 The first level (Figure 1) is for the community of the house to be seen as a place to share and grow as a family.
 The second level is designed for individualism in the house.

-While developing the sheets, I learned how to format and place models on the sheets to identify what is needed for the house correctly.
+While developing the sheets, I learned how to format and place models on the sheets to identify what is needed for the house accurately.
 While dimensioning the model, I came to the conclusion that the house needed to be at a set scale to make sure that the house did not have too much space, because space is normally seen as bad space, from what I have realized.
 Every sheet is utilized to its full extent to understand the model.
 One part I did learn from this is that Architects do not typically create a light plan, but I did it anyway because I was enjoying creating the sheets and wanted to do more for my own knowledge.
 In the rendering done in Revit, it showcases the fundamental components I wanted to highlight.